-- A. Completed application form. - B. Certified copy of official general secondary or high school certificate or its equivalent. - C. Original Equivalency letter issued by Ministry of Education in the UAE (applicable to international certificates). - D. 4 recent passport sized photographs. - E. Copy of a valid passport (and residence visa, if resident in the UAE). - F. Copy of UAE National ID Card (if resident in the UAE). - G. Certificate of good conduct from the police department for UAE Nationals and UAE resident students. - H. Official score report either: Academic IELTS(5.0), iBT TOEFL(61) or ITP 500 (taken at ADUKG or Amideast Institute only). - I. Medical examination clearance form. (provided by the Admission department, if resident in the UAE). - J. Official transcripts and course syllabi from other universities for credit transfer. - K. Proof of eleven years of schooling required for students applying with IGCSE/GCSE subjects. - L. Non-refundable application fee.
+- A. Completed online application form. - B. Certified copy of official general secondary or high school certificate or its equivalent. - Original Equivalency letter issued by Ministry of Education in the UAE (applicable to international certificates). - D. Recent passport sized photographs. - Copy of a valid passport (and residence visa, if resident in the UAE). - F. Copy of UAE National ID Card (if resident in the UAE). - G. Official score report either: Academic IELTS(5.0), iBT TOEFL(61) or ITP 500 (taken at ADUKG or Amideast Institute only). - H. Official transcripts and course syllabi from other universities for credit transfer. - Proof of eleven years of schooling required for students applying with IGCSE/GCSE subjects. - J. Non-refundable application fee (online payment).